-4. Approval of the Minutes of the Annual Meeting of Stockholders on May 2, 2019
+Approval of the Minutes of Annual Meeting of Stockholders on May 2, 2019

 Stockholders will be asked to approve the minutes of the stockholders' meeting held on May 2, 2019, which contain, among others, the annual report to stockholders and approval of financial statements, ratification of all acts of the Board of Directors, Executive Committee, other committees and Management, during the fiscal year 2018 and immediately preceding the meeting, election of the Board of Directors, appointment of external auditor, delegation to the Board of Directors of power to amend by-laws, and announcement of the declaration of cash dividends.
-The minutes may be accessed through China Bank website, www.chinabank.ph.
-Copies of the minutes will also be provided to the stockholders before the meeting.
+The minutes may be accessed through the China Bank's website.